0324wy/needle/README.md

 - &#x2705;Epoch: `epoch` function
 - &#x2705;Train Mnist: `train_mnist` function

-## Homework3: Building an NDArray library
+## Project 3: Building an NDArray library

 Build a simple backing library for the processing that underlies most deep learning systems: **the n-dimensional array** (a.k.a. the NDArray).